somesanity/draw-io-obsidian/README.md

 ### 📐 Mermaid & LaTeX

-You can use mermaid and LaTeX (Defaul support in draw.io)
+You can use mermaid and LaTeX (Default support in draw.io)

 ![docs/LaTeX&mermaid.gif](docs/LaTeX&mermaid.gif)